Energy Transformation Strategy

 Last updated:

-Traditionally, electricity has been supplied to consumers through a chain starting at generation moving through to transmission, distribution and finally reaching the consumer through a retailer.
-Large generators were located away from most users and high voltage transmission lines delivered electricity into the low voltage system which then connected to customers.
+Traditionally, customers received electricity through a chain.
+Generation, then transmission, then distribution before reaching the customer through a retailer.
+High voltage transmission lines delivered electricity into the low voltage system.
+This was then connected to customers.

 Traditional Electricity Supply Chain